abyx/octopress/source/_posts/2017-06-11-fixing-angular-template-overuse.markdown

 cta_form: 223947
 ---

-Templates in AngularJS quite powerful, but just because something can be done in the template doesn’t mean you _should_ do it there.
+Templates in AngularJS are quite powerful, but just because something can be done in the template doesn’t mean you _should_ do it there.
 The separation between controller and template can be vague in Angular, which is why I have a couple of guidelines which I consider to be best practices in any Angular project.

 One of those rules of thumb is: *Don’t do in the template what can be done elsewhere.*